- acquire access to an optical disc drive that has writing capability (with the logos RW and/or ReWritable on the drive tray)

 - Within GNU/Linux

-- write (burn) the ISO file to the optical disc, using the command-line interface:
+- install the recent version of the libburn software package from here and then write (burn) the ISO file to the optical disc, via the command-line interface:

 - Within Microsoft Windows

 - ensure the optical disc is located inside its drive

 - shutdown the computer and ensure that the computer is switched off

 When shutting down Puppy GNU/Linux for the first time one will be given the option to create a personal storage save file with the option of selecting its preferred location.